By Jessica P. Hayden

 Some traders are professionals, while others are old men with what seems to be their household goods on display on an old blanket.

-Around lunch time we found our way to the “food court” where mutton was being sliced, diced and grilled on open stoves.
-For less than $1, you can have an entire meal here and take in the market from the sidelines while breathing in the peppery scent of the meat.
+Around lunchtime, we found our way to the “food court” where mutton was being sliced, diced, and grilled on open stoves.
+For less than $2, you can have an entire meal here and take in the market from the sidelines while breathing in the peppery scent of the meat.

 There are few places in the world where visitors can actively take part in traditions that stretch back over thousands of years.
 Just like the western adventures who came before us, visitors today are no less amazed by all that Kashgar has to offer.